Practice Area

 Nursing Home Injuries

-Nursing Home Abuse Attorney Arizona – Fight for Justice with Desert Star Law Group
+Nursing Home Abuse Attorney Arizona – Fight for Justice with Lazzara Law Firm

 Discovering that a loved one has suffered abuse in a nursing home is devastating.
 Families place their trust in these facilities, expecting them to provide care, dignity, and respect.
 Unfortunately, negligence and mistreatment can lead to serious harm, leaving victims vulnerable and families feeling helpless.
 If you suspect nursing home abuse, taking immediate legal action is crucial to stop the harm and seek justice.

 A t Lazzara Law Firm, we specialize in holding negligent facilities accountable.
-Our experienced nursing home abuse attorneys in AZ are committed to protecting the rights of the elderly and securing maximum compensation for victims and their families.
+Our experienced nursing home abuse attorneys in AZ are committed to protecting the rights of the elderly and pursuing compensation available for victims and their families.
 Don’t wait—call us today at (480) 456-3080 for a free consultation or fill out our online contact form.

 AZ Laws on Elder Abuse in Nursing Homes